Organ and tissue donation is a consideration which often arises at the end of life, both for people who are dying and their families.

 - that the choice not to donate should be respected and the family shown understanding for their decision.

 Deceased organ and tissue donation

 The Human Tissue Acts and Ethical Practice Guidelines provide guidance about when organ and tissue donation can occur.
 Under the Ethical Practice Guidelines, for donation to occur it is essential that:

 - Death has occurred, due to either brain death or circulatory/cardiac death.

 - Appropriate procedures are carried out for provision of information and seeking of consent.

 - Suitability for organ and tissue donation is determined.

 - The designated officer (or a nominated doctor in a hospital) gives authorisation.

 It is important to note that not everyone will be suitable to be a deceased donor.
-In fact, DonateLife has identified that only 1% of people who die in hospital are medically suitable to be deceased donors.
+The DonateLife Network has identified that only 2 to 3% of people who die in hospital are medically suitable to be deceased donors.
 This is because particular circumstances must exist in order to donate.
 For example, generally the death must occur in an intensive care unit or in a hospital emergency department.

 Further information about the process of donating organs and tissue is available from the DonateLife Network.